musicslayer/game_boy_emulator_public/README.md

 This emulator achieves reasonably accurate emulation and performance while still having an easy-to-read code base.
 See the [Limitations](#limitations) section below for more details.

 The goal of this project was to fulfill a childhood dream of successfully emulating a video game console.

+## Installation Instructions
+Clone this repository and run Main.java to start the emulator.

+Inside Main.java, you can change which BIOS and ROM will be loaded (including ones that you provide on your own).

 ## Controls
 The following key mapping is hardcoded into the emulator: